gferreira/robofab/Docs/source/objects/bPoint.rst

 Attributes
 ----------

-.. py:attribute:: anchor
+.. attribute:: anchor

 The ``(x, y)`` position of (oncurve) anchor.

-.. py:attribute:: bcpIn
+.. attribute:: bcpIn

 The ``(x, y)`` position of the incoming (offcurve) bezier control point.

-.. py:attribute:: bcpOut
+.. attribute:: bcpOut

 The ``(x, y)`` position of the outgoing (offcurve) bezier control point.

-.. py:attribute:: type
+.. attribute:: type

 The type of the ``bPoint``.
 Either ``corner`` or ``curve``.